Summer Reading List for Kids (book suggestions for ages 9 to 13)

 Summer Reading Suggestions for Boys:

-Book 1 in the Trials of Apollo series.
+The Hidden Oracle by Rick Riordan – Book 1 in the Trials of Apollo series.
 How do you punish an immortal?
 By making him human.
 After angering his father Zeus, the god Apollo is cast down from Olympus.
 Weak and disoriented, he lands in New York City as a regular teenage boy.
 Now, without his godly powers, the four-thousand-year-old deity must learn to survive in the modern world until he can somehow find a way to regain Zeus’s favor.
-(We picked this one up on a camping trip and I started to read it… Super cute story!)
+(We picked this one up on a camping trip, and I even read it.
+Super cute story!)

 Don't miss any more posts!